-5-SURE, Students United for Risk Elimination operates on the weekends from 9:00 p.m. to 1:45 a.m. during the academic year to escort community members to their campus destinations, by vehicle or golf cart.
+5-SURE, Students United for Risk Elimination operates seven days a week from 5:00 p.m. to 2 a.m. during the academic year to escort Stanford affiliates to their campus destinations, by vehicle or golf cart.
 For an escort, dial 5-SURE from a campus phone or 650-725-SURE (7873).
+The service does not operate during finals, summer months, Thanksgiving, or winter or spring breaks.
 5-SURE on Foot provides assistance to students, during the academic year, on most Friday and Saturday nights, offering safety escorts on foot to campus residences, water, and food in areas of high pedestrian traffic.
 5-SURE is restarting their operations on weekends only but will be expanding their schedule in the future.
-For more details on services available, visit super.stanford.edu/be-safe/5-sure.
+For more details on services available, visit vaden.stanford.edu/super/programs/5-sure-safe-rides.

 The Freshman Emergency Ride Home Program provides taxi service back to campus for freshmen who are caught without a ride or are in an emergency situation (within eight miles of campus).
-Freshmen must pre-register at transportation.stanford.edu/maps-resources-access/sustainable-transportation/freshman-erh and use Yellow Checker Rainbow Cab of Palo Alto, account # 300-350.
+Freshmen must pre-register at transportation. stanford.edu/maps-resources-access/sustainable-transportation/freshman-erh and use Yellow Checker Rainbow Cab of Palo Alto, account # 300-350.
 Call for a cab at 650-999-9999.